richwidgets/richwidgets/README.md

 ## Users ##

-Depending on your needs, you can grad the compiled files inside the <code>[dist](https://github.com/richfaces/richfaces-widgets/tree/master/dist)</code> directory and drop them on your project or directly use the LESS and raw JavaScript files from the <code>[src](https://github.com/richfaces/richfaces-widgets/tree/master/src)</code> directory.
+Depending on your needs, you can grab the compiled files inside the <code>[dist](https://github.com/richfaces/richfaces-widgets/tree/master/dist)</code> directory and drop them on your project or directly use the LESS and raw JavaScript files from the <code>[src](https://github.com/richfaces/richfaces-widgets/tree/master/src)</code> directory.

 ## Build from sources ##